 For this reason, structures using this method of greenhouse plastic attachment are vented by simply pushing the plastic up the side of the tunnel to allow air to move in and out of the structure.

 Since this form of greenhouse plastic attachment is more rudimentary, and is intended for less permanent structures it shouldn't be a primary form of greenhouse plastic attachment for large permanent structures.

-If you are looking for some rope for your rope and pressure system, there is 1/4" rope that works well for this application, here.
+If you are looking for some rope for your rope and pressure system, there is 3/16" diameter rope and 1/4" diameter rope that works well for this application.

 Now that we have gone through the four most common forms of attaching greenhouse plastic to metal framing below I have put together some recommendations based on my experiences.

 The best hardware for attaching greenhouse plastic is Poly Lock Channel and Spring Wire.